Install Samba Share on Debian 11: Full Guide Steps

 This will install the dependencies and required packages.

 At this point, you need to make some changes to the Samba config file and create shared Samba directories.
-To do these, follow the steps below.
+To complete the Debian 11 Samba configuration., follow the steps below.

 Set Samba Global Settings